kimdurante/intro-to-gdal/content/clipping.md

 ### Clipping by Polygon Boundary

-Use `gdalwarp` with the `-cutline` flag to specify the clipping area
+Use `gdalwarp` with the `-cutline` flag to specify a clipping boundary

-Clip the San Francisco quadrangle to the boundary of zip code 94109.
-Use the `-crop_to_cutline` flag to crop the extent of the new data to the extent of the cutline
+Clip the 1987 San Francisco photo to the boundary of zip code 94109.
+Use the `-crop_to_cutline` flag to crop the extent of the new data to the cutline extent

 ```
-$ gdalwarp -cutline sf_94109.geojson `-crop_to_cutline SF1987_wgs84.tif SF1987_wgs84_clipped.tif
+$ gdalwarp -cutline sf_94109.geojson -crop_to_cutline SF1987_wgs84.tif SF1987_wgs84_clipped.tif
 ```
 <img src="https://raw.githubusercontent.com/kimdurante/intro-to-gdal/master/images/clip_1987.png" width="500">